What is Nepotism in the workplace?

 Marc, the HR executive at ABC Company, desired that his friend Anthony be hired as a Business Analyst at his company.
 Because Marc is in charge of the interview process for this position, he informs Anthony ahead of time about all of the interview questions and assessment details.
 As a result, Anthony has an unfair advantage over the other candidates.

-What is the difference between nepotism and cronyism?
+What is nepotism vs cronyism?